mathurinm/latex/README.md

 ## Frequent errors
 - When writing an operator, don't use `\mathrm{argmin}`.
 Instead, declare a math operator: `\DeclareMathOperator{\argmin}{arg\,min}`

+## Minor details
+- Use `` for opening quotes and '' for closing ones
+- Render beautiful dashes with a double dash: --

 # Advanced features and snippets